Computer Assembly - How To Assemble A PC

 We now have the minimum set of core components installed to have a real, live, working computer so it will be very exciting if everything checks out ok.

-What we'll do is enter the BIOS and verify the drives have been detected.
-The EPoX 8RDA+ BIOS is entered by pressing the DEL key while the BIOS header screen is displayed.
-To make sure that my pressing of the key does not go undetected by the computer, I typically tap the DEL key at the rate of about twice a second while the BIOS header screen is displayed until the "CMOS Utility Menu" with its striking blue background is displayed.
+What we'll do is enter the BIOS when the computer boots.
+The Gigabyte P55A-UD4P BIOS is entered by pressing the "Delete" key while the BIOS header screen is displayed.
+To make sure that my pressing of the key does not go undetected by the computer, I typically tap the "Delete" key at the rate of about twice a second while the BIOS header screen is displayed until the "CMOS Utility Menu" is displayed.
 Recall that the BIOS header screen is displayed immediately after the computer emits the single beep, so you can start tapping the "Delete" key as soon as you hear the beep.
 Note that different motherboards may use different keys to enter the BIOS.

 Flip the power switch in back of the computer to the on position (set to 1 - one).
 This is it!
 Press the power button on the front of the computer case.

 The computer should boot just as it did for the first boot.
-Enter the CMOS Utility Menu by pressing, or in my case tapping, the DEL key after the single beep is emitted and the BIOS header screen appears.
-The "Standard CMOS Features" menu option is already highlighted on entering the CMOS Utility Menu.
+Enter the CMOS Setup Utility by pressing, or in my case tapping, the "Delete" key after the single beep is emitted.
+The main menu is shown on entering the CMOS Utility Menu.
+Cursor down to the "Standard CMOS Features" option.
 Press the "Enter" key.

 The "Standard CMOS Features" menu is displayed.
-Notice that "IDE Primary Master" shows the value for the Western Digital 120GB hard drive, "IDE Secondary Master" shows the value for the Sony DVD RW and "IDE Secondary Slave" shows the value for the Lite-On 40x CD-RW.
-Very good.
-The values for the date and time can be set.
-Use the arrow keys to navigate to the different values for the date and time.
-Use the numeric keypad plus "+" and minus "-" keys to change the values.
+Notice that both the Sony Optiarc optical drive and the Western Digital hard drive are shown as devices.
+The cursor is on the month field of the "Date".
+The values for the date and time can now be set.
+Use the up/down arrow keys to navigate between the fields in the "Date" and "Time".
+Use the numeric keypad plus "+" and minus "-" keys to change the values within each field, and use arrow keys to change fields.

-Now use the arrow keys to cursor up and highlight the value for "IDE Primary Master".
+Use the down arrow to cursor to the entry for the hard drive.
 Press the "Enter" key.

-Pressing the "Escape" key once gets back to the "Standard CMOS Features" menu.
-Press the "Escape" key again to return to the main menu, the "CMOS Utility Menu".
+Pressing the "Escape" key once gets back to the "Main" menu.

 Common Problems

 As I mentioned under first boot common problems, if something goes wrong with any installation of hardware then first you should double-check your install and verify that you did what you meant to do.
-In this case that means checking that you set the jumpers the right way, plugged the ribbon cables in the right way around, and even actually remembered to connect the power cables and ribbon cables in the first place.
+Check that everything is plugged in, including the power connections for the devices.
 Verify that the First Boot setup, meaning without any of the drive devices connected, still works.

 Back to My Super PC - Home Page